syedaffanhamdani/cs-jokes/ReadMe.md

 # Boolean
 The best thing about a boolean is even if you are wrong, you are only off by a bit.

+# Inception
+How do you explain the movie Inception to a programmer?
+When you run a VM inside another VM, inside another VM, inside another VM…, everything runs really slow.

 # Permenant
 There is nothing more permenant than the temporary workaround in code.